IOT-group8/iot-servo-motor/README.md

-# Dual Servo Motor Control Example
+# Dual Servo Motor Control

 This demonstrates controlling two servo motors using FreeRTOS and ESP-IDF.
 The servos are driven using PWM signals, and smooth transitions between positions are implemented with timed increments.